MCP Server

 Returns: The thread ID, message ID, status, and the agent’s answer.

-Create a new memory or skill.
+Create a new Knowledge record or skill.

 Parameters: